 Can I go solar by myself or should I hire a contractor?

 If you’re installing solar on your home and will be connected to the utility, many utilities and jurisdiction require that solar be installed by a certified installer.
 Additionally, many of the active residential solar rebates and incentives are only valid if your project has been installed by a professional.
 So be sure to check what policies apply in your area before you decide to get into DIY solar.

 What kind of incentives are there if I’m going solar?

 There are a range of different federal and state incentives available to homeowners going solar.
 These incentives can save you thousands on your installation.
 Currently, there is a federal investment tax credit (ITC) in place until December 31st, 2023 for both residential and commercial customers.
 Refer to the Database of State Incentives for Renewables & Efficiency (DSIRE) for a list of incentives that are active in your area.

-As you can see, there are many benefits to homeowners to installing a solar system and staying connected to the grid.
+As you can see, there are many benefits to homeowners to installing solar panel system and staying connected to the grid.
 With low upfront and operating costs (and not to mention thousands in annual utility costs), on-grid solar is a great solution for many homeowners.
 And although it may not sound as impressive as being fully off-grid, those savings will be nothing to balk at.